November 2020

 The Commission is proposing to amend the mattress standard to require a revised Standard Reference Material cigarette, SRM 1196a, which was developed by the National Institute of Standards and Technology, as the ignition source for testing to the mattress standard.

-For More Information About This Story:
+For More Information About This Story

 On October 26, 2020, the U.S. Consumer Product Safety Commission (CPSC) staff published within the Federal Register a Notice of Proposed Rulemakings for a Safety Standard for Crib Mattresses (16 CFR 1241).
+Public comments on the Crib Mattress NPR may be submitted until January 11, 2021.

 The Danny Keysar Child Product Safety Notification Act, section 104 of the Consumer Product Safety Improvement Act of 2008 (CPSIA), requires the United States Consumer Product Safety Commission (CPSC) to promulgate consumer product safety standards for durable infant or toddler products.
 These standards are to be “substantially the same as” the applicable voluntary standard, or more stringent than the voluntary standard, if the Commission determines that more stringent requirements would further reduce the risk of injury associated with the product.
 The Commission is proposing a safety standard for crib mattresses.
 The scope of the proposed rule includes full-size and non-full-size crib mattresses, as well as after-market mattresses for play yards and non-full-size cribs.
 The Commission is also proposing to amend CPSC's consumer registration requirements to identify crib mattresses within the scope of the proposed rule as durable infant or toddler products, and proposing to amend CPSC's list of notice of requirements (NORs) to include such crib mattresses.

-For More Information About This Story:
+For More Information About This Story

 On September 30, 2020, the Consumer Product Safety Commission (CPSC) published a Briefing Package that summarizes potential updates to the 16 CFR part 1610 rule.
 The package also responds to comments received on the 2019 Request for Information (RFI) about possible exemptions from testing and other changes to 16 CFR part 1610.